 Instead of manually changing the order of requests each time you start a collection run, you can automate this behavior.
 Add pm.execution.setNextRequest()

-to your scripts to specify which request Postman runs next, following the current request.
+to your post-response scripts to specify which request Postman runs next, following the current request.
 With this function, you can build workflows that chain requests, running them one after the other in a custom order.

 To specify the request to run next, add the following code on the Scripts > Post-response tab of a request.
 Replace request_name